jabaricox31/Word-Scanner/README.md

 From this assignment I learned:

-In-depth features of the C++ STL library
+-In-depth features of the C++ STL library
-How to implement a map into a program(How to input information and retrieve information from a map) How to
+-How to implement a map into a program(How to input information and retrieve information from a map) -How to implement various different methods of the string class to parse certain words to make it easier for the map to read